 If you prove that you have a pretty basic amount of income, you can get residence in Mexico and spend time there.
-If you’re willing to actually live there, then eventually you can get Mexican citizenship as well.
+If you’re willing to actually live there, then eventually, you can get Mexican citizenship as well.

 They have a unique form of taxation that’s relatively flexible for people just getting settled in the country for the first year or two.

-You could also buy a home, make some kind of investment in forestry, or make any kind of economic connection in addition to your bank account and that gets you into Panama.
+You could buy a home, make some kind of investment in forestry, or make any kind of economic connection in addition to your Panama bank account deposit and that gets you into Panama.
 You don’t have to stay in Panama to keep the residence active, but you can choose to live there.